-On September 25, 2018, the Court bifurcated the case into: (1) Global's claims against Leidos and LSB, and (2) the cross-claims between Leidos and LSB.
-Part (1) of the case was tried in the Court during the fall of 2018 and the Court rendered an interim judgment in March 2020 and issued its final judgment on April 23, 2020.
-In summary, the judgment awarded Global (i) approximately \$7.4 million (amount includes the \$3.5 million discussed above) for labor, service, and materials furnished relating to the Ammonia Plant, (ii) approximately \$1.3 million for prejudgment interest, and (iii) a claim of lien on certain property and the foreclosure of the lien to satisfy these obligations.
+During 2018, the court bifurcated the case into: (1) Global's claims against Leidos and LSB, and (2) the cross-claims between Leidos and LSB.
+Part (1) of the case was tried in the court.
+In March 2020, the court rendered an interim judgment and issued its final judgment in April 2020.
+In summary, the judgment awarded Global (i) approximately \$7.4 million (including the \$3.5 million discussed above) for labor, service, and materials furnished relating to the Ammonia Plant, (ii) approximately \$1.3 million for prejudgment interest, and (iii) a claim of lien on certain property and the foreclosure of the lien to satisfy these obligations.
 In addition, post-judgment interest will accrue at the annual rate of 4.25% until paid.
-As a result of the judgment during the first quarter of 2020, we accounted for the following:
+During the first quarter of 2020, this judgment impacted our condensed consolidated statement of operations as follows: